mhynson/tic-tac-toe--emoji/README.md

 - [ ] Add logic for playing against a bot
 - [ ] Add a view for choosing the game type
+- [ ] Better display for the winner or tie scenario
+- [ ] Highlight the abilty to choose an emoji
+- [ ] Disable ability to choose an emoji after the game has started

 ## Project Features